lynnfaraday/aresmush.com/archive/mongolab.md

 Here are step-by-step instructions for setting up Ares with [MongoLab](https://mongolab.com/), a cloud hosting service for MongoDB.

-> Note:  These instructions were current as of the time of this writing, but MongoLab can change their screens at any time.
+> <i class="fa fa-exclamation-triangle"></i> **Note:**  These instructions were current as of the time of this writing, but MongoLab can change their screens at any time.
 If you find these instructions are incorrect, plase [let me know](/feedback)!

 1. Create a MongoLab account.
 2. Click 'Create New' to create a new db.